admin-cf-1/cardano-coin-selection/information/specification.md

 When making a payment with money held in a physical wallet, we typically select a number of coins and banknotes from the wallet that, when added together, _cover_ the required amount.
-Ideally, we'd always be able to select just enough to cover the exact amount required.
-However, given that coins and banknotes have fixed values (and cannot be cut in half), it's often impossible to select the exact amount required.
-In such cases, we typically give the recipient more than the required amount, and then receive the excess value back as _change_.
+Ideally, we'd always be able to select _just enough_ to cover the exact amount required.
+However, given that coins and banknotes have fixed values (and cannot be subdivided), it's often _impossible_ to select the exact amount required.
+In such cases, we typically give the recipient _more_ than the required amount, and then receive the excess value back as _change_.

 Similarly, when using a Cardano wallet to make a payment, the wallet software must choose unspent outputs from the wallet's UTxO set, so that the total value